 Vulgar or Profane Language, Pictures, Videos, and Gestures

-Any vulgar or profane language, pictures, videos, gestures, or associated actions are inappropriate for any school environment and are not allowed.
+Any vulgar or profane language, pictures, videos, gestures, or associated actions are inappropriate for any school environment and not allowed.
 This includes sexting and pornography, whether stored on an electronic device or in the cloud.
-If you do any of this, you will receive school consequences and possible police involvement.
+If you do any of this, you may receive school consequences and police involvement.